anyTV/anytv-node-boilerplate/README.md

 - the idea is to have the code be readable like a book, from top-to-bottom
 - since variables are declared first and functions are assigned to variables, we thought of having `start` function to denote the start of the process
 - as much as possible, there should be no more named functions inside this level except for `forEach`, `map`, `filter`, and `reduce`.
 If lodash is available, use it.
+- it is common to use `data` as the variable to store the parameters given by the user
+- always validate request `data` given by the users

 ```javascript
     function send_response (err, result) {

         if (err) {
             return next(err);
         }